MileHacker Logo

 Ethical Photography

-• Ask permission for close-up photos.
+• Ask before taking close-up-up photos.

 • Be respectful of people's privacy.

-• Avoid intrusive photography in small communities.
+• Avoid intrusive taking pictures in small communities.

 • Adhere to signs regarding rules on photography.